ngxs/store/docs/concepts/state.md

 In the state decorator, we define some metadata about the state.
 These options
 include:

 - `name`: The name of the state slice.
-If not provided it will infer the name based on the state class signature removing the `State` suffix.
 - `defaults`: Default set of object/array for this state slice.
 - `children`: Child sub state associations.